NewAlexandria/leadership_readme/chilling-effects.md

 * feeling like one is being abused for the bottom line
 * good HR
 * “Let’s circle back” punctuating every sentence
+* Forced expectation of clapping with slides and similar.
+'Clap culture'